qrvey/partner-portal/docs/embedding/api/tutorial.md

 Select the “appid” that you want to use for our next steps.

-> ***NOTE***:  Now that you’ve created a user and app using the API, if you login to Qrvey with this new user, you’ll see the content that has been built.
+> ***NOTE***:  Now that you’ve created a user and app using the API, if you login to the Qrvey Platform with this new user, you’ll see the content that has been built.

 ## Creating the Web Form
 Now that we have a user and application, we can start creating our content for end users, including our Web Forms, Quizzes, Surveys and more.